sebtedesco/cities/README.md

 # cities
-Simple city app to practice creating databases and manipulating data using PostgreSQL and Postico
+Simple city app to practice creating PostgreSQL database and manipulating data using Postico